-The 2017-18 ABB Formula E Championship Series Ends on the Brooklyn Waterfront with the 2018 NYC ePri
+The 2017-18 ABB Formula E Racing Series Ends on the Brooklyn Waterfront with the 2018 NYC ePrix

 It was a wonderful weekend for France, winning both the FIFA Soccer World Cup in Russia and the ABB Formula E Drivers Championship in New York City.